Dentalium shell: California

 Dentalium shells are highly culturally significant to California tribes.
 Yurok oral history says that Pithváva, or "Big Dentalium," a deity, created that smaller dentalium and dictated their significance as sacred wealth.
 Among northern California tribes, dentalium was traditionally the most important unit of exchange – incorporated into regalia and used for gambling and commerce.
 The shell's length and quality determined value.
 Highest quality shells would be about 2.25" long, and a dozen would typically be strung together, and a 27.5" string of dentalium was the price of a redwood dugout canoe.
 Certain men, who became known as "Indian bankers," tattooed marks on their arms with which to measure the length of the shells.
 Among northern California tribes, such as the Yurok, Karuk, and Hupa, dentalium shells were stored in elk-antler purses or treasure baskets.

 On the Central Coast of California, shells of Dentalium neohexagonum (a species that occurs from Monterey, California to Baja California) have been recovered from prehistoric habitation sites of the Chumash, who apparently used these shells as tubes, possibly in jewelry.

 Great Plains

 Among Plains Indians, dentalium shells have traditionally been associated with wealth and embellished women's capes, yokes of dresses, hair ornaments, necklaces, and long, dangling earrings.

 Modern

-Dentalium shell is still used today in Native American and Inuit regalia.
+Dentalium shells is still used today in Native American and Inuit regalia as decorations and jewelry.

 Middle East

-In the ancient Levant, dentalium shells were used in the ritual burials of the deceased, although uncertain of its significance to the dead.
+In the ancient Levant, dentalium shells were used in the ritual burials of the deceased, although uncertainty, of its significance to the dead, remains.